-This communication is intended solely for the information and use of the City Council, management and the Minnesota Office of the State Auditor and is not intended and should not be used by anyone other than those specified parties.
+This purpose of this communication is solely for the information and use of the City Council and management of the City and is not intended to be, and should not be used by anyone other than those specified parties.

 Our audit would not necessarily disclose all weaknesses in the system because it was based on selected tests of the accounting records and related data.
 The comments and recommendations in the report are purely constructive in nature, and should be read in this context.